 New students, scholars, and interns, as well as all returning students and scholars, will use this process.
-If you enter the U.S. after Friday, April 26, 2013, the U.S. Customs and Border Patrol (CBP) officer reviewing your documents at the port of entry will create an electronic automated arrival Form I-94 record from a scan of your passport during the admissions process.
+When you enter the U.S., the U.S. Customs and Border Patrol (CBP) officer reviewing your documents at the port of entry will create an electronic automated arrival Form I-94 record from a scan of your passport during the admissions process.
 U.S. CBP will no longer issue a paper Form I-94 to students and scholars.
 Passports will now be stamped with admissions information: date of admissions, visa class, and departure date.
 F-1 and J-1 students will still receive the D/S notation on their passports and on the electronic Form I-94.

 Students and scholars arriving by land (for example, from Mexico or Canada) will still receive a paper Form I-94.